General Liability Insurance for Contractor’s and Small Businesses

-General liability insurance is perhaps one of the most important elements for a business to have.
+General liability insurance is perhaps one of the most important elements for a contractor and small business to have.
 Without it, your business could face a range of legal issues and limitations for which you’d have to pay for out of pocket.
-Learn more about what general liability insurance is and how to better protect your business below.
+Learn more about what general liability insurance is and how to better protect your small business below.

 What Is General Liability Insurance?